 INCOME TAX EXPENSE.
-Income tax expense amounted to \$1.9 million and \$760,000 during the six months ended June 30, 1996 and 1995, respectively, and \$4.6 million, \$29.7 million and \$10.3 million during 1995, 1994 and 1993, respectively.
-The Company's effective tax rate amounted to 11.3% and 6.2% during the six months ended June 30, 1996 and 1995, respectively, and to 12.1%, 36.4% and 27.4% during 1995, 1994 and 1993, respectively.
-The Company's low effective tax rates in recent periods were primarily attributable to the benefits of tax credits and tax benefits resulting from the Company's investment in low-income housing tax credit interests, which amounted to \$4.1 million and \$3.8 million during the six months ended June 30, 1996 and 1995, respectively, and \$7.7 million, \$5.3 million and \$2.0 million during the years ended December 31, 1995, 1994 and 1993, respectively.
-Exclusive of such amounts, the Company's effective tax rate amounted to 35.3% and 37.1% during the six months ended June 30, 1996 and 1995, respectively.
-The increase in the Company's effective tax rate in 1994 and 32.6%, 43.1% and 32.8% during 1995, 1994 and 1993, respectively.
+Income tax expense amounted to \$1.0 million and \$1.2 million during the three months ended March 31, 1996 and 1995, respectively, and \$12.3 million, \$35.1 million and \$12.3 million during 1995, 1994 and 1993, respectively, reflecting the Company's income before income taxes during these periods.
+The Company's effective tax rate amounted to 25.2% and 24.4% during the three months ended March 31, 1996 and 1995, respectively, and to 27.0%, 40.4% and 31.1% during 1995, 1994 and 1993, respectively.
+The decrease in the Company's effective tax rate in recent periods was primarily attributable to the benefits of tax credits resulting from the Company's investment in low-income housing tax credit interests.
 The increase in the Company's effective tax rate in 1994 was primarily attributable to the write-off of the remaining goodwill in connection with the sale of branch offices which was not deductible for tax purposes, and an increase in state taxes, which more than offset the benefits of tax credits resulting from the Company's investment in low-income housing tax credit interests.
-For additional information regarding the Company's effective tax rates and information regarding net operating loss carryforwards of the Company resulting from the manner in which tax residuals are treated for federal income tax purposes, see Note 19 to the Consolidated Financial Statements.
+For additional information regarding the Company's effective tax rates and information regarding net operating loss carryforwards of the Company resulting from the manner in which tax residuals are treated for federal income tax purposes, see Note 18 to the Consolidated Financial Statements.

 DISCONTINUED OPERATIONS.
 In September 1995, the Company announced its decision to dispose of its automated banking division and related activities.
-As a result of this decision, an after-tax loss on disposal of \$3.2 million was recorded, which consisted of a net loss of \$2.0 million on the sale of assets and a loss of \$1.2 million (net of income of \$1.2 million) incurred from related operations until the sale and disposition, which was substantially completed at December 31, 1995.
-Losses from the operations of the discontinued division prior to discontinuance, net of tax, amounted to \$3.1 million, \$4.5 million, \$4.5 million and \$2.3 million during the six months ended June 30, 1995 and the years ended December 31, 1995, 1994 and 1993, respectively.
+As a result of this decision, an after-tax loss of \$3.2 million was recorded, which consisted of a net loss of \$2.0 million on the sale of assets and a net loss of \$1.2 million incurred from related operations until the sale and disposition, which was substantially completed at December 31, 1995.